How to Get Your Dog Ready for Hiking in Colorado

 But it does introduce a unique set of hazards for your dog.

 One of the strangest may be foxtail grass seeds that can get into your dog’s paws, ears and nose.
+When you know what to look for, you can keep your dog safe and healthy.

 - What to pack for your dog on a hike in Colorado